Promoting Fundamental British Values

 Students being encouraged to consider alternative pathways in lessons

-Student Voice on key school decisions
+Student Voice on key academy decisions

 Individual liberty suggests the free exercise of rights generally seen as outside Government control.